Kayinnasaki/kayin.moe-article-pages/06.other-projects/04.faq/default.md

 * [AnyAustin](https://www.youtube.com/@any_austin) has such a beautiful approach to thinking about the illusion of videogames, finding as much beauty in where immersion breaks down as anywhere else.
 What people see as flaws, Austin sees as a prove of *art*.
 * [Jimmy McGee](https://www.youtube.com/@JimmyMcG33) is hard to pitch.
 He's just extremely thoughtful and sincere.
 He's not stuck to any schedule, and he doesn't worry about what topics are popular.
 He just makes nice, thoughtful, genuine stuff.
 * [Noah Caldwell-Gervais](https://www.youtube.com/@broadcaststsatic) rules, doing the long form videogame essay through the lens of old road trip travel logs.
 Noah has this great blend of a thoughtful, informed, studied mind, but a real down to earth life and upbringing.
-Games, through the lens of someone who knows what its like to be a normal person, but is too well read and weird to actually be normal.
+Games, through the lens of someone who knows what it's like to be a normal person, but is too well read and weird to actually be normal.

 For some kinda post-mortem-y stuff...